 - Shredded Cheese (Pepper jack is bomb with this slow cooker chili)

-Storing this leftover vegetarian chili recipe is a breeze.
+Storing this leftover vegan chili recipe is a breeze.
 Simply place leftovers in an airtight container and store in the fridge for up to 4 days.
 To re-warm leftovers chili place in a microwave safe bowl, cover then warm for 2 minutes or until warmed through.
-This healthy veggie chili is super yummy leftover and works great for meal prep or a leftover night with the family.

-Alternatively, you can prep the chili and add all the raw ingredients to a large bag and freeze for up to 3 months until ready to cook.
-De-thaw frozen chili in fridge overnight and follow recipe cooking instructions, or add to the crockpot frozen and add 1-2 hours onto the overall cook time.
+You can prep the vegetarian chili and add all the raw ingredients to a large bag and freeze for up to 3 months until ready to cook.
+Thaw frozen chili in fridge overnight and follow recipe cooking instructions, or add to the crockpot frozen and add 1-2 hours onto the overall cook time.

 Healthy Vegetarian Chili Recipe